Akipe/android-aosp-build-docker/README.md

 ```

-Start the container :
+Then you can start the container :

 ```bash
 docker compose up -d docker-compose.yml
 ```

-Get shell :
+At last you can control the shell :

 ```bash
 docker compose exec builder-android-13 bash
 ```

-Now you can execute your commands for building.
+Now you can execute any commands for building.

 ## Documentation